alfonsoalba/web/_posts/2019-01-16-upload-big-files-to-ovh-storage.markdown

 ## Authentication: get a list of containers

-Once we have the ```swift``` command installed in our environment, we will check that everyting is fine by getting a list of all the available containers.
+Once we have the ```swift``` command installed in our environment, we will check that everything is fine by getting a list of all the available containers.
 To do that we run the ```swift list``` command:

 ```bash
 (swift_env) [user@localhost ~]# swift list